-The Board had six regular meetings in 2017.
-In addition to its statutory powers and powers under the Articles of Association and the Bekaert Charter, the Board of Directors discussed the following matters, among others, in 2017:
+The Board met on ten occasions in 2018: there were six regular meetings and four extraordinary meetings.
+In addition to its statutory powers and powers under the Articles of Association and the Bekaert Charter, the Board of Directors discussed the following matters, among others, in 2018:

-- " strategic projects;

-- " the strategic plan for the period 2018-2022;

-- " the business plan for 2018;

-- " the succession planning at the Board and Executive Management levels;

-- " the remuneration and long-term incentives for the Chief Executive Officer and the other members of the Executive Management;

-- " the 2017 global employee survey;

-- " governance, risk and compliance;

-- " the repurchase of Company shares;
+- " strategic projects; - " the strategic plan for the period 2019-2023; - " the business plan for 2019; - " the Bridon-Bekaert Ropes Group ("BBRG") business, including but not limited to the acquisition of full ownership of BBRG and the refinancing of the debt of BBRG; - " performance updates and related press releases; - " the succession planning at the Board and Executive Management levels; - " the remuneration and long-term incentives for the Chief Executive Officer and the other members of the Executive Management; - " governance, risk and compliance; - " continuous monitoring of the debt and liquidity situation of the Group.

-- " Board evaluation;

-- " continuous monitoring of the debt and liquidity situation of the Group.